daffainfo/ctf-writeup/CCCamp 2023/README.md

 # CCCamp 2023
 CTF writeup for The CCCamp 2023.
-I took part in this CTF competition with the HCS🧙🏻‍♂️ team, and got 26th place out of 142 teams
+I took part in this CTF competition with the HCS🧙🏻‍♂️ team and secured the 26th place out of 142 teams

 | Category | Challenge |
 | --- | --- |